Nathcat/Property-Tycoon/docs/Setup Files.md

 _**Note that the file must contain a number of spaces which is a multiple of 4, and contain at least 4 spaces**_.

+Also note that the jail space is special, and should _always_ be named `Jail`.

 ### Specifying Rent
 Rent should be handled under _Action_, using the <mark>Action String</mark> functions for rent specific to that property type: